officebeats/matrix-iptv/README.md

    curl -sSL https://raw.githubusercontent.com/officebeats/matrix-iptv/main/install.sh | bash
    ```

-_(Note: These scripts automatically install dependencies like MPV, check for Rust, build the app, and allow you to run it by simply typing `matrix-iptv` from anywhere.)_

 ---

 ## 🎬 How to Run

-Once installed, open a fresh terminal window and type:
+The installer will automatically launch the app for you the first time.
+For future use, simply open any terminal and type:

 ```bash
 matrix-iptv
 ```

-That's it!
-The system will boot up with the digital rain sequence.

 ---